 TSC is a rare genetic disorder resulting in the formation of benign tumours in many different organs, primarily in the brain, heart, lungs, kidneys, skin, and eyes.
-Though Canadian-specific estimates are lacking, TSC is estimated to occur in 1 out of 5,000 to 10,000 live births and has a prevalence of 8.8 cases per 100,000 people.
-Epileptic seizures of varying types are the most common neurological manifestation of the disease, affecting upwards of 70% of patients, and are also a significant cause of morbidity and mortality in patients with TSC.
-Uncontrolled epilepsy is among the most common causes of death in TSC, as a result of status epilepticus or Sudden Unexpected Death in Epilepsy (SUDEP).
+Although Canadian-specific estimates are lacking, TSC is estimated to occur in 1 of 5,000 to 10,000 live births and has a prevalence of 8.8 cases per 100,000 people.
+Epileptic seizures of varying types are the most common neurologic manifestation of the disease, affecting upwards of 70% of patients.
+Seizures are also a significant cause of morbidity and mortality in patients with TSC.
+Uncontrolled epilepsy is among the most common causes of death in TSC, resulting from status epilepticus or sudden unexpected death in epilepsy (SUDEP).
 Clinically, the most effective prevention strategy for death related to epilepsy is to reduce the frequency of seizures.

-Tuberous sclerosis complex-associated seizures generally begin within the first year of life in most patients (62.5% to 73.0%), beginning as infantile spasms, characterized by sudden and brief extension or flexion of the extremities.
-Other seizure types associated with TSC include focal seizures in about two-thirds of patients that can present with variable symptoms, which can evolve to a more generalized seizure, including tonic (brief tonic extension of the extremities, sometimes resulting in a fall), atonic (sudden loss of muscle tone resulting in a fall), or tonic-clonic (involving both stiffening and twitching or jerking of extremities) seizures, which become refractory in two-thirds of patients.
-Seizure burden in patients with TSC can be high, with untreated patients reporting an average of 87 TSC-associated seizures per month.
+TSC-associated seizures generally begin within the first year of life in most patients (62.5% to 73.0%) as infantile spasms characterized by sudden and brief extension or flexion of the extremities.
+Other seizure types associated with TSC include focal seizures, which occur in approximately two-thirds of patients who present with variable symptoms.
+These can evolve to a more generalized seizure, including tonic (brief tonic extension of the extremities, sometimes resulting in a fall), atonic (sudden loss of muscle tone resulting in a fall), or tonic-clonic (involving both stiffening and twitching or jerking of extremities) seizures, which can become refractory in two-thirds of patients.

+Seizure burden in patients with TSC can be high; patients not receiving treatment report an average of 87 TSC-associated seizures per month.
 Patients with TSC-associated seizures often have severe impairment of daily functioning or a history of epilepsy-related injuries.
 As a result, TSC-associated epilepsy has a severe impact on patients' QoL.
 Patients with TSC and early onset of seizures experience greater impairment in intellectual development than those without seizures and the early appearance of seizures usually results in severe forms of intellectual disability.
-Tuberous sclerosis complex is a chronic, life-long condition, and although the prognosis for many people living with TSC has improved over the years and life expectancy has increased, careful monitoring of all organ systems and development is critical, with most patients requiring multidisciplinary care at tertiary institutions as a result of their seizures and/or aspects of TSC-associated neuropsychiatric disorders (TAND).
+TSC is a chronic, lifelong condition.
+Although the prognosis for many people living with TSC has improved in recent years and life expectancy has increased, careful monitoring of all organ systems and development is critical.
+Most patients require multidisciplinary care at tertiary institutions as a result of their seizures and/or aspects of TAND.

-Tuberous sclerosis complex may present at any age and is often diagnosed based on specific clinical criteria and/or genetic testing.
-Major clinical diagnostic criteria include: 3 or more hypomelanotic macules at least 5mm in diameter, 3 or more angiofibromas or fibrous cephalic plaques, 2 or more ungual fibromas, shagreen patch, multiple retinal hamartomas, multiple cortical tubers and/or radial migration lines, 2 or more subependymal nodules, subependymal giant cell astrocytoma, cardiac rhabdomyoma, lymphangioleiomyomatosis, and more than 2 angiomyolipomas.
-Minor diagnostic features of TSC include: "confetti" skin lesions, more than 3 dental enamel pits, more than 2 intraoral fibromas, retinal achromatic patch, multiple renal cysts, nonrenal hamartomas, and sclerotic bone lesions.
-Patients who have definite TSC have 2 major features or 1 major feature and 2 minor features.
-Possible TSC is considered in patients with either 1 major feature or 2 or more minor features.
+TSC may present at any age and is often diagnosed based on specific clinical criteria and/or genetic testing.
+Major clinical diagnostic criteria include 3 or more hypomelanotic macules at least 5 mm in diameter, 3 or more angiofibromas or fibrous cephalic plaques, 2 or more ungual fibromas, shagreen patch, multiple retinal hamartomas, multiple cortical tubers and/or radial migration lines, 2 or more subependymal nodules, subependymal giant cell astrocytoma, cardiac rhabdomyoma, lymphangioleiomyomatosis, and more than 2 angiomyolipomas.
+Minor diagnostic features of TSC include "confetti" skin lesions, more than 3 dental enamel pits, more than 2 intraoral fibromas, retinal achromatic patch, multiple renal cysts, nonrenal hamartomas, and sclerotic bone lesions.
+Without genetic confirmation, patients are considered to who have TSC if they have 2 major diagnostic features or 1 major feature and 2 minor diagnostic features.
+Possible TSC is considered in patients with either 1 major diagnostic feature or 2 or more minor diagnostic features.
 Two genes have been identified that can cause TSC: TSC1 and TSC2.
-Only one pathogenic variant in either of these genes is required for TSC to be present.
+Only 1 pathogenic variant in either of these genes is required for TSC to be present.